Ah3n0/gm-transaction-overview/README.md

 5. **Custom Date Range**: Add functionality to select a specific start date for reports.
 6. **NFT Overview**: List all belonging NFTs and its upgrades.
 7. **Maintenance**: Get current maintenance information and service button.
 Auto click is activated.
+8. Clan Member and personal rewards are shown.
+Filter included.

 ---